-In any organisation, irrespective of the size, crisis is bound to happen.
+In any organization, irrespective of the size, a crisis is bound to happen.
 The key takeaway here is how you manage to deal with the crisis or how to put out the fire before it occurs.

 One area which no one deals with or no one talks about is what to do post-crisis.

-You should identify the stakeholders here affected by the crisis and the compensation should be on point and in full swing.
-Proper identification and appreciation of the stakeholders can go a long way in the rebranding of your brand image in case it has gone downhill.
+You should identify the stakeholders here affected by the crisis.
+The compensation should be on point and in full swing.
+Proper identification and appreciation of the stakeholders can go a long way in rebranding your brand image if it has gone downhill.

-The next thing and the most important in fact is the way you absorb the key takeaways from the crisis.
+The next thing and the most important is how you absorb the key takeaways from the crisis.
 Communicating the message to your stakeholders and keeping them well informed is the key here.

 Most of all, companies suffer because they maintain an "It won't happen to us" attitude.
 This sets the ball rolling for the demise of the company.